gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 ```

 Both are valid approaches in GenSX, and you can use whichever fits your use case—or combine them together in the same application.

+But we focus on offering powerful and flexible building blocks like storage and reusable components.
+This is more of a `shadcn`-style approach to agent frameworks than most other take.
+And we do so because we believe that similar to building a pixel-perfect application, building a reliable agent means owning 100% of the code and not getting locked into abstraction that you can't customize.

 ## Pricing for AI workloads